yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

    ```
 3. Prepare data on your local machine

-   For the convenience of this tutorial we have provided some small datasets on CSC'S Allas object storage.
+   For the convenience of this tutorial, we have provided some small datasets on CSC'S Allas object storage.
 You
    can download as below:

    ```bash